MileHacker Logo

 Keeping your documents organized and accessible prevents travel complications.
 Always carry originals, plus photocopies and digital backups stored securely.

-• Passport & Visa/ESTA: Original passport (AT least six months of validity), physical visa or printed ESTA approval.
+• Passport & Visa/ESTA: Original passport (6+ months validity), physical visa or printed ESTA approval.

 • Travel Insurance Policy: Printed & digital copies of policy the details including emergency contacts.